On this page

 This fact sheet covers in general terms the migration procedures for partner visa applicants, including partners and fiancés.

-Further information on the family stream is available on the Department of Immigration and Citizenship's website.
+Further information on the family stream is available on our website.

 See: Fact Sheet 29 – Overview of Family Stream Migration